pinsky-three/llmca/README.md

 ## Features

-- **Cognitive Units:**  Each cell acts as a cognitive unit with memory, storing its past states.
+- **Cognitive Units with Memory:**  Each cell acts as a cognitive unit with configurable temporal memory, storing its past states with timestamps for historical awareness.
-- **LLM-Driven Evolution:**  Cells determine their next state by querying an LLM, providing their history and their neighbors' current states.
-The LLM responds with a new state and optionally, an updated rule.
+- **LLM-Driven Evolution:**  Cells determine their next state by querying an LLM, providing their memory history and their neighbors' current states.
+The LLM responds with a new state and optionally, an updated rule using structured JSON schemas (`CognitiveUnitPair`).
 - **Von Neumann Neighborhood:**  Cells interact with their immediate neighbors in a 2D grid using the Von Neumann neighborhood (north, south, east, west, and diagonals).
-- **Distributed Computation:** Supports distributing computations across multiple LLM API instances for improved performance.
+- **Distributed Computation:** Supports distributing computations across multiple LLM API instances for improved performance with parallel task execution.
+- **Entity Management System:** Built-in `LifeManager` for managing multiple simulation entities with persistence and lifecycle management.
+- **Flexible API Configuration:** Support for multiple LLM resolvers via TOML configuration (`resolvers.toml`) or environment variables, allowing heterogeneous API backends.
+- **JSON Schema Integration:** Uses `schemars` for automatic schema generation, ensuring type-safe communication between the simulation and LLM APIs.
 - **Visualization:**  Renders the simulation in real-time using Macroquad, representing cell states with colors derived from hexadecimal strings returned by the LLM.
-- **Persistence:** Saves the simulation state to disk, allowing resumption from previous steps.
+- **Persistence:** Saves the simulation state to disk (in `.life` directory), allowing resumption from previous steps.

 ## Requirements